 It’s easy to forget that even the largest, most successful businesses had to start somewhere, but it’s fair to assume that, along the way, they all leveraged the power of PR to become the industry leaders they are today.

-For start-ups and small businesses, developing a media relations strategy to get your key messages out to the right people at the right time is absolutely crucial.
+For start-ups and small businesses, developing a PR strategy to get your key messages out to the right people at the right time is absolutely crucial.

 Step one – define your key messages